 Iowa’s Turkey Industry

 The Iowa turkey industry is an important agricultural value-added activity providing income and employment opportunities for rural areas in Iowa.
-Approximately 8.54 million turkeys are produced in Iowa each year.
+The turkey industry:

 Based on average state tax yields per income, the Iowa turkey industry generates $13.7 million of state general tax revenues annually.